Below are 14 top restaurants in Greenwich Village organized by price range per person.

 You can order their other shawarma or kebab, equally as good as the falafel.
 Try the house hot sauce if you dare.

-Mamoun’s is a stop on our pay-what-you-wish Greenwich Village Foor Tour.
+Mamoun’s Falafel is a stop on our pay-what-you-wish Greenwich Village Foor Tour.

 This small take-out shop is dedicated to one thing - fried potatoes.

-We’d say french fries but pommes frites are a Belgian dish.
+We’d say french fries but pommes frites is a Belgian dish.

-Their fries are wonderful on their own, but with one of their 30 sauces, they are sublime.
+Their fries are wonderful on their own, but with one of their 30 sauces, they taste sublime.

 Pommes Frites